Since 2004, TVWA has assisted with Fairbanks’ annual Stream Cleanup Day.

 These activities are followed by a volunteer appreciation barbecue and picnic.

-Volunteers came from supporting organizations including: Fairbanks Host Lions Club, Fairbanks Paddlers Club, US Army Fort Wainwright BOSS soldiers and US Air Force service members, and Girl and Boy Scouts, and the general public.
+Volunteers come from supporting organizations including: Fairbanks Host Lions Club, Fairbanks Paddlers Club, US Army Fort Wainwright BOSS soldiers and US Air Force service members, and Girl and Boy Scouts, and the general public.

 Stream Cleanup Day 2024